georgekosmidis/SimpleNeuralNetwork/README.md

 //OR
 var neuralNetwork = factoryHelper.Load( [NeuralNetworkFactory.NetworkFor.Addition | NeuralNetworkFactory.NetworkFor.XOR | NeuralNetworkFactory.NetworkFor.Custom] );
 ```
-Test NN efficiency by trying unknown numbers as variabes with Compute:
+Test NN efficiency by trying unknown numbers as variabes with Run:
 ```csharp
 var result = neuralNetwork.Run(new double[] { .3, .2 });
 ```
-Use Custom Trainer in AI.Training/Trainers/CustomTrainer.cs to model your own problem.
+Use Custom Model in AI.Modeling/Modelers/CustomModeler.cs to model your own problem.
 ```csharp
 //Values of Input neurons define variables inserted into the system
 //Values of Output neurons define the expected result of the neural network